LenderPanel.com

 Pepper Money (UK)

-• I am transferring my share of a flat in Hendon to the other co-owners fiance, they are sticking with Pepper Money (UK) as the the existing mortgage company.
-We are debating as to who should pay the costs of the transfer of equity.
-Is this usually shared or is one of us liable for the charges for?
+• I am disposing of my share of a flat in Warwick to the other co-owners fiance, they are sticking with Pepper Money (UK) being the the existing mortgage company.
+We are in heated discussion as to who should pay the costs of the transfer of equity.
+Should this be shared or is one of us liable for the costs of?

-• I am answering a Pepper Money (UK) transfer of equity application and have come to the part regarding defaults etc. I do some debts that I have been paying off for a number of years, I understand that they have long since disappeared from my credit score.
-Must I disclose these?
+• I am answering a Pepper Money (UK) transfer of equity request and have come to the questions that asks about defaults etc. I do some debts that I have been discharging over a long period, in fact they have long since disappeared from my credit score.
+Am I obliged to reveal these?

 Please confirm the person to be removed from the title deeds will not reside at the property after the transfer of equity has been completed?

-Caveats to be read in in addition to the above Pepper Money (UK) transfer of equity information :
+Information to consider in in addition to the above Pepper Money (UK) transfer of equity information :

 Tax and Legal

-There may be various tax and legal implications when transferring equity for your property.
+There are numerous potential tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Pepper Money (UK) conveyancing panel and accountant before transferring equity.

 Transfer of Equity Conveyancing for Leasehold properties

-Should the tenure of your property be leasehold, provisions in the lease may require that you have a license to do so from the freeholder.
-If such terms are not adhered to you may be in violation of your covenants under the lease.
+If your property is leasehold, the lease may require that you obtain the consent of the landlord.
+If such terms are not adhered to you may be in breach of your covenants under the lease.
 This could potentially result in the freeholder taking enforcement action against you.

 Indemnity Insurance

-If the transfer of equity is made as a result of an Order of the Court, then Insolvency Indemnity Insurance is not required.
+If the transfer of equity is made pursuant to an Order of the Court, then Insolvency Indemnity Insurance is not required.
 In other situations, where a property is being transferred at less than market value between joint owners, an Insolvency Act Indemnity Insurance policy may be required.
-This is something that that your conveyancer will check with Pepper Money (UK) This is because, if the outgoing party is made bankrupt in the future, their Trustee in Bankruptcy could argue that they had transferred the property in order to avoid their creditors and apply to the Court to have the transaction set aside.
+This is something that that your lawyer will check with Pepper Money (UK) This is because, if the outgoing party is made bankrupt in the future, their Trustee in Bankruptcy could argue that they had transferred the property in order to avoid their creditors and apply to the Court to have the transaction set aside.
 If this happens, it could affect your lender or a future buyer from you as they would lose the property and the lender may not get back what they have loaned to you.
 The Insolvency Act Indemnity Insurance policy only protects lenders such as Pepper Money (UK) or future buyers from you.
 If there is no mortgage and the outgoing owner is made bankrupt, there is a risk to you that you could lose your home if the transfer is set aside.
-The cost of the Insolvency Act Indemnity Insurance policy is dependent on the market value of the property at finalisation of the transfer of equity conveyancing.
+The cost of the Insolvency Act Indemnity Insurance policy is dependent on the valuation of the property at the time of completion of the transfer of equity transaction.

-Your property may be repossessed if you do not keep up repayments on your mortgage with Pepper Money (UK).
+If you do not keep up the payments on your mortgage with Pepper Money (UK) your property may be repossessed.

 Preparing the Transfer of Equity with a Pepper Money (UK) Mortgage